 - The Nostalgia Chick has an animation of a dragon doing this during her Dragonheart review because the dragon was played by Sean Connery.
 It plays three times.

-- American Dad! parodied this by having the gun barrel actually shoot Stan.
+- The "Tearjerker" episode of American Dad! parodied this by having the gun barrel actually shoot Stan.

 Stan: OW!
 What the hell?
 Wait... you're a gun?
 I always thought you were an eyeball or something!
 Douche.

 - The Simpsons: Homer does this in the Couch Gag for the season six episode "And Maggie Makes Three" (the episode with Homer changing his "Don't Forget; You're Here Forever" sign to "Do It For Her" by covering it with the missing pictures of Maggie), later recycled for "The Springfield Connection" (the episode in which Marge joins the police force), only the James Bond music was at a lower key.